 Tree surgery works on Dan Bank, Marple

 The first part of our involvement was to remove the trees that would have proved too technically difficult for the nighttime contractor to undertake in the dark.
-The work was carried out safety during the daytime whilst the road remained ‘live’ and was completed on Friday 28 January, ready for the nighttime works to commence during the overnight road-closures.
+The work was carried out safely during the daytime whilst the road remained ‘live’ and was completed on Friday 28 January, ready for the nighttime works to commence during the overnight road closures.

-As the only privately owned approved contractor of the Arboricultural Association in the South Manchester area this part of the work was particularly suited to our skills of dealing safely with trees in difficult situations.
+As the only privately owned approved contractor of the Arboricultural Association in the Manchester area this part of the work was particularly suited to our skills of dealing safely with trees in difficult situations.

 A gallery of photos taken during our part of the tree removals is included at the bottom of the page.